earldouglas/sbt-war/README.md

     .map(WebappComponents.getResources)
 ```

-Manifest attributes of the *.war* file can be configured via
+Manifest attributes of the WAR file can be configured via
 `packageOptions`:

 ```scala